-TrustFactory CAs will reject applications for Certificates where validation of all items cannot be successfully completed.
+TrustFactory CAs will reject applications for Certificates where validation of all items required in the certificate cannot be successfully completed, with the exception of the Organization Unit (OU) field.

 Assuming all validation steps can be completed successfully following appropriate techniques TrustFactory CAs will generally approve the Certificate Request.